 PASSCHENDAELE – Guided sightseeing; visit the Canadian Memorial on the site of Crest Farm; stop at Tyne Cot Cemetery

-Travel Best Bets Exclusive: Book by January 29 and save $300 per person.
+Travel Best Bets Exclusive: Book by April 2 and save up to $260 per person.

 (pricing reflects savings, limited promotion can be removed at any time)

 |September 20, 2019||Double Occupancy|

 Note: Globus requires passport and emergency contact information with final payment.

 VIP Access – Skip the lines and get special treatment at the must-see attractions.